Bundling of bipartite entanglement: Acknowledgments

 \section{Acknowledgments}

 The numerical simulations throughout this manuscript were performed using the \texttt{qutip} package~\cite{Qutip2}.
-This research was funded in part by the European Union program Horizon 2020 under Grants Agreement No.~817482 (PASQuanS), the Austrian Science Fund (FWF)~10.55776/I6011 through a START grant under Project No. Y1067-N27, the SFB BeyondC Project No. F7108-N38 and the Austrian Research Promotion Agency (FFG Project No.~FO999924030 (FFG Basisprogramm), FFG Project No.~FO999925691).
-For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+This research was funded in part by the European Union program Horizon 2020 under Grant No.~817482 (PASQuanS), the Austrian Science Fund (FWF)~10.55776/I6011 through a START grant under Project No. Y1067-N27, the SFB BeyondC Project No. F7108-N38 and the Austrian Research Promotion Agency (FFG Project No.~FO999924030 (FFG Basisprogramm), FFG Project No.~FO999925691).